nwtime/ntpwww/content/en/archives/4.2.8-series/autokey.md

 #### Identity Schemes and Cryptotypes

 A specific combination of authentication and identity schemes is called a _cryptotype_, which applies to clients and servers separately.
 A group can be configured using more than one cryptotype combination, although not all combinations are interoperable.
 Note however that some cryptotype combinations may successfully intemperate with each other, but may not represent good security practice.
-The server and client cryptotypes are defined by the the following codes.
+The server and client cryptotypes are defined by the following codes.

 <dl>